 \section{Experiments and Results}

-Experiments are conducted on five obstacle-rich environments (Fig.~\ref{fig:result-agentNr}).
+Experiments are conducted on five obstacle-rich environments (Figure~\ref{fig:result-agentNr}).
 The planning performance is measured by three metrics: (1) success-rate, (2) runtime, and (3) per-agent travel distance.
-Our planner, \planner{}, are compared with five baselines: a centralized approach with composite states, a platooning leader-follower approach, modified versions for the \malcr{} problem of three planners: \gls{PIBT}, \textsc{od-id}, and \gls{PBS}.
+Our planner, \planner, is evaluated with five baselines: a centralized approach with composite states, a platooning leader-follower approach, modified versions for the \malcr{} problem of three planners: \gls{PIBT}, \textsc{od-id}, and \gls{PBS}.
 All agents have 8 actions: to move in the four cardinal directions and in their diagonal directions.
 Although the actions are discrete, the agent's positions are continuous, with random starts, goals, and the interpolated positions from agent paths.
+We also compare the performance of our \planner{} when a \textit{wait} action is included (referred to as \planner{}-wait) and without it (\planner{}).
 We evaluate the planner's performance on two types of communication constraints: \glsentryfull{LCR} and \glsentryfull{LOS}; and the results are described in Section~\ref{sec:dist_results} and Section~\ref{sec:los_results}, respectively.
 We also test the planners versus runtime, goal configurations, and difficulty of environments.